Pratul30/food_api/README.md

 This is an app which provides food delivery services to people including tourists.

 Why we included tourists ?
-This is because there is no app right now which recommends and books delicious authentic food  for tourists worldwide.
+This is because there is no app right now which recommends and books delicious authentic food  for tourists worldwide with tourist's local currency.

 Features of our app :-